Mike Ozdowski: Early life

 Ozdowski played high school football at Parma Senior High School in Parma, Ohio, earning three varsity letters and All-State honors as a middle guard.
 He was a two-time Plain Dealer Player of the Week honoree and was selected to play in the north–south game.
 He graduated in 1973.
 Ozdowski was inducted into the Parma Senior High School Athletic Hall of Fame in 2007.

 College career

 Ozdowski was a four-year varsity letterman for the Virginia Cavaliers.
 He earned All-ACC, All-Academic, and Player of the Year honors during his college career.
 He was named the 1977 University of Virginia Athlete of the Year.

 Professional career

-Ozdowski was selected by the Baltimore Colts with the 53rd pick in the 1977 NFL draft.
+Ozdowski was selected by the Baltimore Colts in the second round with the 53rd pick in the 1977 NFL draft.
 He played in 54 games, starting 29, for the Colts from 1978 to 1981.
 He spent the 1982 season on injured reserve with a neck injury.
 Ozdowski became the Colts' new player representative during the 1982 NFL lockout after Herb Orvis, the prior representative, was cut by the team.
 Mike was released by the Colts on March 8, 1983.